Influenza-B Antibody

 Mouse Anti Hepatitis B Surface Antigen Paired

-A paired monoclonal antibody has been developed for HBsAg antigen lateral flow immunoassay product.
-Please note that when ordering for example: 100µg antibody we ship 50µg from each of the antibodies (100µg in total).
+A paired monoclonal antibody set has been developed for HBsAg antigen lateral flow immunoassay product.
+When ordering a quantity of antibody, for example 100µg, you will receive 50µg of each antibody for a total of 100µg.

 Shipped with Ice Packs